legerch/QLogger/README.md

 > - [Stackexchange - Singleton class and correct way to access it in C++][doc-singleton-meyer-2]
 > - [Stackoverflow - How is Meyers' implementation of a Singleton actually a Singleton][doc-singleton-meyer-3]

-Then, library thread-safety is ensured by using a mutex whenever a log message is received (to prevent for thread-race issues when trying to write to log file for example).
+Then, library thread-safety is ensured by using a mutex whenever a log message is received (to prevent from thread-race issues when trying to write to log to file for example).

 # 6. License